axelhenry/graphLDVELH/README.md

 ./launcher4XmlFile.py -f /path/to/xml_file -of /path/to/output/graph/file -cf /path/to/output/cycle/txt/file

 to use this script, you'll need :

-python3,
+- python3
+- beautifulSoup4 (pip install beautifulsoup4, see http://www.crummy.com/software/BeautifulSoup/bs4/doc/)
+- tarjan (pip install tarjan, see https://github.com/bwesterb/py-tarjan)
+- python-graph (should be available in your package manager, see https://github.com/pmatiello/python-graph)

 graph-tool (see : http://graph-tool.skewed.de/),

-beautifulSoup4 (pip install beautifulsoup4, see http://www.crummy.com/software/BeautifulSoup/bs4/doc/),

-tarjan (pip install tarjan, see https://github.com/bwesterb/py-tarjan)

 doesn't support filepath with special characters, so keep it simple :)